-For more information about creating QMPROF definitions, see Defining queue manager profiles.
+For more information about creating QMPROF definitions, see Managing queue manager profiles.

 When defining the QMPROF definition, if you specify the security user ID as USER, then the TSO user ID for each user will also have to be defined and assigned mqm authority on the distributed systems platforms.

 For more information, see Security for Windows and UNIX platforms.